Academic Catalog

 5. Artistic movements in film, from French Impressionism to Mumblecore

-1. Social issues, such as interpersonal dynamics and power relationships, society, law, and justice, gender and sexuality, social class in literary and media representation
+1. Connections between film, literature, and social issues, justice, gender and sexuality, and social class, in literary and film representation

-2. Apply basic literary terminologies, theories, categories, motifs, and genres appropriate to an introductory college-level discussion of literature
+2. Apply and integrate film and literary terminologies, theories, aesthetics, and genres appropriate to an introductory college-level discussion of film and literature

 1. Plot, theme, structures